yvelikova/axway-open-docs/content/en/docs/apigtw_admin/monitor_service.md

 * Use Policy Studio to configure an API Gateway instance to write audit logging events to the metrics database, and to write metrics data to the transaction event log.
 * Use the `managedomain` command to configure the Node Manager to process event logs and update the metrics database.

-It is assumed that you have already created your metrics database using the steps described in [Set up the metrics database for API Gateway Analytics](metrics_db_install).
+It is assumed that you have already created your metrics database.
+See [Install and configure a metrics database](/docs/apigtw_install/metrics_db_install/).

 The following data streams are used to populate the metrics database: